nomi-nonsz/video-caption-translator/README.md

 ANTHROPIC_API_KEY=<your-api-key> video-caption-translator --lang en --type video --model anthropic/claude-opus-4-6 mycontent.mkv -o mycontent-translated.mkv
 ```

+> [!TIP]
+>
-_**Tip**: Since it's built with Bun, it can automatically load the environment variables in the `.env` file right in your working directory._
+> Since it's built with Bun, it can automatically load the environment variables in the `.env` file right in your working directory.

 ## OpenAI and Anthropic models